paufrancisco/STUDYSPRINT-AI_MOBILE_APP/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under propriety License.
 See the [LICENSE](./LICENSE.txt) file for details.

 ---